When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

-The fact is Decathlon have been churning out excellent value, high quality bikes for years.
+The fact is Decathlon has been churning out excellent value, high-quality bikes for years.
 And now they have applied this ethos to their new range of electric bikes.

 The Rockrider E-ST500 comes in at £999, and when I first laid eyes on it, I was suitably impressed.
 It is a physically imposing bike, and looks like it means business!
 Those oversized 2.4″ tyres and the frame geometry really make this bike stand out from the competition.

 But beauty is only skin deep, so let’s take a closer look at what the Rockrider has to offer, starting with the electric components.

 The 250w geared rear hub motor has been beefed-up to cope with the rigours of off-road riding.
 It is a physically larger motor than that found on their Riverside 500 hybrid bike.
 The quoted torque figure is the same though at 42Nm.
 Peak power in boost mode is approximately 450w.